 The oral and dermal exposure to the chemical was calculated as an internal dose based on identified use product categories (see Introduction and use).
-For the exposure assessment, the use amounts were determined using values established by the SCCS (SCCS 2023) and RIVM (RIVM 2006).
+For the exposure assessment, the use amounts were determined using values established by the EU Scientific committee on Consumer Safety (SCCS 2023) and Netherlands National Institute for Public Health and the Environment (RIVM 2006).
 Body lotion values were considered indicative of exposure through use of massage oil and tanning products (that are not primary sunscreens).
 A default body weight (BW) of 60 kg was used.